sm0keyyy/LubeLoggerDashboard/TASK.md

 - [x] Removed unnecessary .md files from repository (keeping only README.md, TASK.md, and PLANNING.md)
 - [x] Recreated API_GUIDELINES.md with comprehensive API usage documentation
 - [x] Recreated LubeLoggerDashboard/Docs/DependencyInjection.md with DI system documentation
+- [x] Updated Microsoft.VisualStudio.TestTools.UnitTesting package from version 14.0.0 to 17.8.0 for compatibility with .NET 8.0
+- [x] Fixed IApiClient mock in ApiClientMockFactory.cs by removing the setup for the non-existent GetAuthenticationHeader() method
+- [x] Fixed string formatting issues in ApiClient.cs by changing named parameters to indexed parameters in logging calls
+- [x] Fixed the TestApiClient constructor in ApiClientTests.cs to include the ILoggingService parameter
+- [x] Fixed the CreateApiClient method in ApiClientTests.cs to provide a mock ILoggingService
+- [x] Fixed the SetupMockResponseSequence method in ApiClientTests.cs to properly handle null headers